Upper School Curriculum Guide

 - Recommendation from the current language teacher.

-- Year-end grade of A- in his or her first foreign language.
+- Year-end grade of A in the student’s first foreign language.

 Departmental policies regarding entry into Honors Level 2 courses